Gabriel Woods

 Some brands of potted meat may also contain MSG, although this is not always the case.

-The canning process heats the mixture to a high temperature, which kills any bacteria that may be present.
+The canning process heats the mixture to a high temperature, killing any bacteria that may be present.

 Potted Meat Nutrition